Collective motion of mutually coupled Thomas Oscillators: Spatially Separated Swirling Motion and Eddy Diffusion: Mutually Coupled Thomas System With Linear Coupling

 where $T_0$ is the transient time and T, is the total time of computation.\\

 From Figure(\ref{CH6F3}), the threshold for CS is confirmed to be $cc_T \sim 0.49$ which is stable as indicated by the plot for TLE, Figure(\ref{CH6F2}).
-From Figure(\ref{CH6F2}), we also make the following observation that TLE is negative in the range $cc \sim 0.14-cc \sim 0.3$ and $cc \sim 0.31-cc \sim 0.43$ such that the former is well within the limit cycle region as observed from the Lyapunov spectra.
+From Figure(\ref{CH6F2}), we also make the following observations that TLE is negative in the range $cc \sim 0.14$ to $cc \sim 0.3$ and $cc \sim 0.31$ to $cc \sim 0.43$ such that the former is well within the limit cycle region as observed from the Lyapunov spectra.
 They both correspond to weak forms of stable synchronization, which is indeed possible on the way to achieving CS.
-Figure(\ref{CH6F3}) shows Pearson coefficient($\rho$) and Transverse distance (TD) and agrees well with TLE.\\ \\ The above picture of dynamics, as well as synchronization, is not affected by changing the initial condition.
-The only change due to different initial conditions is that in the survival time of transient chaos.
-In the present calculation, transient chaos persisted up to $T=5K$ with $1 \%$ variation in the initial condition after every cycle of $\delta cc$.
-The important point to be noted here is that the synchronization is not affected by the transient states.
+Figure(\ref{CH6F3}) shows Pearson coefficient($\rho$) and Transverse distance (TD) and agrees well with TLE.\\ \\ The above picture of dynamics and synchronization is not affected by changing the initial condition.
+The only change due to different initial conditions is the survival time of transient chaos.
+In the present calculation, transient chaos persisted up to $T=5K$ with the $1 \%$ variation in the initial condition after every $\delta cc$ cycle.
+The critical point to be noted here is that the transient states do not affect the synchronization.
 The synchronized and desynchronized states are shown below in Figure(\ref{CH6F4}).

-\subsubsection{Linear diffusive coupling with b=0.1998}
+\subsection{Linear diffusive coupling with b=0.1998}